 Additional Assigned Agreement Acknowledgements.
 The Obligor also acknowledges the following:

 The Purchase Amount (as defined in the Assigned Agreement), except for any post closing adjustments contemplated by Section 5.1 of the Assigned Agreement, has been paid in full.
-With respect to any additional payment on the “Purchase Amount” (as defined in the Assigned Agreement) owed as a result of the adjustment contemplated by Section 5.3 of the Assigned Agreement, the Obligor shall look solely to E-Next Generation, L.L.C. pursuant the Assigned Agreement (and not to the Assignor) for such payment; and
+With respect to any additional payment on the “Purchase Amount” (as defined in the Assigned Agreement) owed as a result of the adjustment contemplated by Section 5.3 of the Assigned Agreement, the Obligor shall look solely to E-Next Generation, L.L.C. pursuant to the Assigned Agreement (and not to the Assignor) for such payment; and

-The Obligor has not made any claim for indemnity under Article 20 of the Assigned Agreement and has not received any notice of any indemnity claim by "Purchaser" (as defined in the Assigned Agreement) under such Article.
+As of the date herof, the Obligor has not made any claim for indemnity under Article 20 of the Assigned Agreement and has not received any notice of any indemnity claim by "Purchaser" (as defined in the Assigned Agreement) under such Article.

 Arrangements Regarding Payments.
 All payments (if any) to be made by the Obligor to any Assignor under any Assigned Agreement to which it is a party, shall be made in Dollars and in immediately available funds, directly to the Agent for the Secured Parties for deposit into Account No. UBOC CL 2200415313 at Union Bank of California, N.A., 601 Potrero Grande Drive, Monterey Park, California 91755, Attention: Commercial Loan & Agency Services, or to such other department and/or at such other address as the Agent may from time to time specify by notice in writing to the Obligor, and shall be accompanied by a statement from the Obligor stating that such payments are made under the Assigned Agreement.